ValeP314/il_torrione/README.md

 ### Content

-- The main structure is inspired to the Love Running project, as well as the README file.
+- The main structure and the README file are inspired to the Love Running project.
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - The map is taken from GoogleMaps.
+- The colour for the form was selected through [Coolors](https://coolors.co/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
-- The images used for the gallery page were taken from this other open source site
 - The wine tasting photo on the Activities section is from Pexels by Pixabay: https://www.pexels.com/photo/close-up-of-wine-and-fruits-248413/.
 - The Apennines photo on the Activities section is from Unsplash by Damiano Lingauri: https://unsplash.com/photos/dWTONPnv3g8.
 - The Ascoli photo on the Activities section is from Unsplashed by Marco Faccini: https://unsplash.com/photos/Po8W4z1OaRw.
+- The beach photo on the Activities section is from Unsplashed by Simonetta Sambiase: https://unsplash.com/photos/5Qj4wMsx7nE.